MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 The maximum individual regular expression length is 128 characters.
 The maximum number of regular expressions is 10.

-You can specify a maximum of 10 regular expressions.

 - Replace: Replaces all matches in the subject with the specified text.
-- Append: Remove all matches in the subject and insert the specified text at the end of the subject.
+- Append: Removes all matches in the subject and inserts the specified text at the end of the subject.
-- Prepend: Remove all matches in the subject and insert the specified text at the beginning of the subject.
+- Prepend: Removes all matches in the subject and inserts the specified text at the beginning of the subject.

 ```yaml
 Type: PswsHashtable